mgluengo/ml-model-challenge/README.md

 Given a dataset with information about stores, **build a Machine Learning Model to predict the revenue of other shops of the same brand**.

 ### Rules:
-+ :stopwatch: Participants had **6 hours** since the dataset release to complete the full process **(EDA, Modeling, Evaluation)**.
++ :stopwatch: **6 hours** since the dataset release to complete the full process **(EDA, Modeling, Evaluation)**.
-+ :chart_with_upwards_trend: After the 6h, a new **dataset for validation** with no labels (data about revenues) was released.
-Participants had **30 min** to apply their models to predict the revenues of the stores in the new dataset and submit their work.
++ :chart_with_upwards_trend: After the 6h, a new **dataset for validation** with no labels (sales data) was released.
+We had **30 min** to apply our models to predict the revenues of the stores in the new dataset and submit our work.
 + :outbox_tray: **Submissions** were individual, and included:
-  + Output file with the index of the stores in the validation dataset and participants' sales prediction for each store.
+  + Output file with the index of the stores in the validation dataset and our sales prediction for each store.
   + Pickled version of the **model built** and any **feature engineering** steps used.
 + :white_check_mark: The teaching staff compared the predictions with the real data and communicated the final scores.